cyberuna/AI-Starter-Kit-OnFHIR/Chapter9-HealthcareBot/ReadMe.md

 ** The following changes needs to done for every Data Connection in the template.\
 -- Double-click or right-click --> Edit on every Data Connection that is in oval shape.\
 -- Copy the 'Payload' and save somewhere as you will need it.\
--- Choose the Data Connection created above.\
+-- Choose the Data Connection created above from the drop-down.\
 -- Check if the right Base URL appears in 'Base URL'.\
 -- Change 'Path' to not have / or quotes as pre-fix or post-fix.
 Example: Patient and not /Patient or 'Patient'\
 -- 'Payload' will be grayed out for 'Read'.
-Paste the copied into the 'Payload' box for 'Create'.
+Paste the copied Payload, from few steps above, into the 'Payload' box for 'Create'.
 Click Ok.
-Changing the Data Connection causes the fields in Payload to disappear.\
+Changing the Data Connection sets the code in Payload to default.\
 -- Save and Exit.\
 -- Re-open and test by right-clicking on any and click 'Run from here'.\
--- Use Postman or other tools to test if the resources has been saved into Azure API for FHIR.
+-- Use Postman or other tools to test if the resources has been saved to Azure API for FHIR.

 ### Back to Work Template
 * Template Catalog:\